strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 14 Jul 2023 --

+- refactor of config folder executed and tested, still need annotation
+- refactor of controllers folder executed and tested, still need annotation
+- refactor of dao folder executed and tested
+- refactor of dtos with new names executed and tested

+---

 -- 11 Jul 2023 --

 - Encountered oddities while running test cases through postman in exception handling for un-found menu item entities.
 These have been resolved.